 Prior to the injection, your skin will be numbed with a local anesthetic.
 In some cases, sedation may be used for patient anxiety and comfort.

 Fluoroscopy is used to guide the needle to the exact position.
 Once the needle is in position, use of a contrast agent enhances visualization of the area.
 After confirmation of the needle placement, the steroid solution is injected and the process is complete.

 Most pain injections are performed in 15 to 30 minutes.
-Following the procedure, you may spend some time in recovery area to be monitored.
+Following the procedure, you may spend some time in the recovery area to be monitored.
 You should allow approximately one hour at our clinic.

 You may experience numbness for up to 12 hours following your injection.
 The desired effects of the steroidal medication usually occur within 48-72 hours but may take as long as one week.
 Occasionally, it may take more than one injection to obtain full pain relief.
-If there is no change in patient symptoms after injections, investigation into other potential sources for the pain may be beneficial.
+If there is no change in patient symptoms after injections, an investigation into other potential sources for the pain may be beneficial.